khushig159/EduPortalFrontend/README.md

 To make mentorship accessible 24/7 for every student — whether it’s from a human mentor or a mentor AI twin that feels just as real.

-pgsql
-Copy
-Edit

-This is ready to be **pasted directly into your README.md** and will also render the *mermaid flow diagram* on GitHub.

-If you want, I can also create a *feature graphic* or banner for your README so it looks more professional when people land on your repo.
-Would you like me to make that?

-Ask ChatGPT